ABOUT

 Filippa Frick

-(Zurich) is a physiotherapist and trained in various massage techniques such as Lomi Lomi, Thai massage and medical massage.
-For over ten years she has been involved with the variety of expressions of touch and its nuances.
-Most recently, she completed her training as a Holistic Bodyworker.
+(Zurich) is a physical therapist trained in various massage techniques, such as Lomi Lomi, Thai massage, and medical massage.
+For over ten years, she has been exploring the diverse forms of touch and their nuances.
+Most recently, she completed training as a holistic bodyworker.

 rebecca-luhmendarc.jpg